Muhammad: Origins of Islam:

 Within ten years of their Prophet’s death the Believers had spread their idea of monotheism to Syria, Iraq, Persia, and Egypt, moving over the next three decades into parts of Europe, North Africa and Central Asia.

-The still prevalent idea of Islam being a religion of violence dates from the Middle Ages, when the conflict between the West and East and invasions such as the Crusades, produced vicious polemics against Islam.
+The still prevalent idea of Islam being a religion of violence dates from the Middle Ages, when the conflict between the West and East and invasions such as the Crusades produced vicious polemics against Islam.

 Archaeological evidence challenges the view that Islam’s expansion was primarily by the sword: many churches, some still standing today, were built in lands whose occupation by Islamic activists pre-date their construction.
 Scholars point out that if Islam’s goal was to eradicate all other existing faiths in favor of forced submission to their own, these places of worship would have been destroyed.
 On the contrary, the evidence shows that in assuming control of towns and villages a peaceful approach of integration was the preferred method by which the Believers’ message was spread.
-Communities were adjured to live sufficiently righteous lives and accept the “oneness of God” and to pay taxes to the Umma.
-Known to the Believers as the “people of the book” adherents to other monotheisms were allowed to maintain their own faith without fear of persecution.
+Communities were adjured to live sufficiently righteous lives and accept the “oneness of God” and to pay taxes to the ummah.
+Known to the Believers as the “People of the Book,” adherents to other monotheisms were allowed to maintain their own faith without fear of persecution.

 A page from the Qur’an